Ryu-Yamamoto017/academic-kickstart-RyuYamamoto/content/home/experience.md

   location = "Florida"
   date_start = "2019-05"
   date_end = "2019-08"
   description = """Worked as kitchen helper for one Summer at Hanamizuki.
 Gained insightful time-management skills and cultural knowledge in the Floridian service industry.
-Completed as a Summer Job before enrolling in Graduate School."""
+Completed as a Summer Job before enrolling in Graduate School.
   Responsibilities include:

   * Food Preparation
   * Dish Washing
   * Sanitation
+  """

 +++